Seb Morris: British GT

-For 2016 it was decided that Morris would move from single seaters to sportscars, with various opportunities available it was decided he would race a Bentley GT3 for Team Parker Racing in the 2016 British GT Championship series.
-Securing pole position at his first GT event at Brands Hatch followed by further pole positions at Oulton Park, Silverstone and Spa-Francorchamps and a fastest lap at Oulton Park which is also a GT3 lap record.
+For 2016, it was decided that Morris would move from single seaters to sportscars, with various opportunities available it was decided he would race a Bentley GT3 for Team Parker Racing in the 2016 British GT Championship series.
+He started pole position at his first GT event at Brands Hatch, and was followed by further pole positions at Oulton Park, Silverstone and Spa-Francorchamps and a fastest lap at Oulton Park which is also a GT3 lap record.

 In 2017, Morris won the title in the very last race.
 Morris and his teammate Parfitt won at Rockingham, Silverstone, and Brands Hatch.
 They also secured pole position at four of the seven events.
 Morris also set the lap record at Spa-Francorchamps.

 IMSA

-Morris is currently racing for Action Express in the 2017 IMSA WeatherTech SportsCar Championship opening round, the 24 Hours of Daytona.
-The Number 31 car finished 6th overall after suffering electrical problems during the 24-hour race.
+In 2017, Morris raced for Action Express in the 2017 IMSA WeatherTech SportsCar Championship opening round, the 24 Hours of Daytona.
+The No. 31 car finished sixth overall after suffering electrical problems during the 24-hour race.

 Morris was announced as a BRDC Super Star in February 2017.